varun19299/EE2016-Processor-8-bit/README.md

 **Author: Varun Sundar, EE16B068.**

-_Done as a part of semester project for EE2016_
+_Done as a part of semester project for EE2016 (Fall 2017)_

+This serves as both a documentation and a report for the project.
 Architecture based on Harvard RISC Architecture.

 Block Diagram